What happens after Trump's indictment? Here are some of the logistical considerations

 But he's still entitled to the same due process as everyone else, says Kim Wehle, a former U.S. attorney and now a law professor at the University of Baltimore.

-When asked about the potential charges against him and penalties they would carry, she says that's "way, way down the line," telling Morning Edition there are plenty of hurdles to get through first.
+When asked about the potential charges against him and penalties they would carry, she says that's "way, way down the line," telling All Things Considered there are plenty of hurdles to get through first.

 "There are a lot of procedural, evidentiary and constitutional protections in place to make sure that that far-off question is fairly adjudicated," Wehle adds.